davidan1981/rails-identity/README.md

     HTTP/1.1 204 No Content

 User UUID and token are sent to the user via email.
+In real life, the email would include a link to a page where it will make a PATCH request to `/users/<user_uuid>?token=<reset_token>`.

 Note that the response includes a JWT token that looks similar to a normal session token.
 Well, it _is_ a session token but with a shorter life span (1